CelineChole/express-middleware/overview.md

 ```

 ## Branch 5
-- Create a file with characters (see GitHub repo)
+- Create a file with characters (see GitHub repo: StarWars.js)
 - Create a route to access all characters
 - Create a route to access only one character